 Our tutorials are high-quality, standards-driven learning objects designed to introduce students to the basics of locating, evaluating, and using information.
 They include video lessons as well as quizzes to assess understanding.

 Tutorials let you focus precious classroom time on your course material rather than research skills.
-And your students can return to these activities for easy reference throughout the semester.
+Your students can return to these activities for easy reference throughout the semester.

 On-Demand Lessons